 Oregon Landlord-Tenant Law Updates from the 2026 Legislative Session

-At Duerksen & Associates, Inc., compliance is our top priority when it comes to mitigating risk and maintaining consistent policies, processes, and communication.
-We stay on top of all changes happening in the legislature at both the state and local levels, educating ourselves as owners and training our staff in real time as soon as laws or rules change.
+At D&A, Inc., compliance is our top priority when it comes to mitigating risk and maintaining consistent policies, processes, and communication.
+We stay on top of all changes happening in the legislature for both the Oregon State and the local levels, including Corvallis, Philomath, and Albany, educating ourselves as Property Managers and training our staff in real time as soon as laws or rules change.

-We accomplish this by being actively engaged with the state’s leading landlord groups, including Multifamily NW and the Oregon Rental Housing Association.
+We accomplish this by being actively engaged with Oregon State’s leading landlord groups, including Multifamily NW and the Oregon Rental Housing Association.
 This hands-on involvement ensures that our clients remain fully compliant while protecting their investments.

 2026 Legislative Session Recap

-The Oregon legislative session wrapped up on June 30, 2026, with relatively few changes directly impacting residential rental housing.
+The Oregon legislative session wrapped up on June 30, 2026, with relatively few changes directly impacting residential rental housing in the Mid-Willamette Valley.
 Still, there are several new laws landlords should be aware of:

 If a resident receives a 90-day notice to vacate for a Qualified Landlord Reason, this law gives them the right to end their tenancy with 30 days’ notice.